EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ##TODOs
 - Before next release:
-  - Button to go to next event
-  - Slider to make the geometry more transparent
   - Pick object to display a "tooltip" that explains what they are briefly
   - Does this work on MacOS + Safari?
 - Before next collaboration meeting:
+  - Display run, subrun, event number
   - MC information: trajectories and perhaps hits
   - Better default camera positions and buttons to switch between them!
   - Better camera controls?
 What do collaborators think of these OrbitControls?
 Would others like arrow key navigation, or is the camera good enough as is?